 If you did not have time to deal with a pre-nuptial agreement before your wedding it is possible to enter into a post-nuptial agreement.
 Our solicitors can advise you on your options should you wish to protect your assets when you get married.

 Get in touch today on 01483 887766 or start a live chat to speak to one of our specialist family solicitors about pre- and post-nuptial agreements.

 Vanessa trained and then qualified as a solicitor in 1991 with Hart Brown working in the Cobham office's family department for a decade.
 She then worked for us on a part time consultancy basis while devoting more time to her family.
 During this period she was instrumental in implementing Hart Brown’s family department’s case management system and later, the quality system that led to the firm’s ISO 9001 accreditation.

 Vanessa has been a Resolution member since 1991, committed to resolving disputes in a non-confrontational and constructive way.
 She has served on the Surrey Resolution committee since 2008.
 She is a Resolution accredited collaboratively trained lawyer and welcomes the opportunity to help separating couples adopt this process as an alternative to the more traditional options available.

-Over the years, Vanessa has gained a wealth of experience in dealing with all the legal aspects of relationships coming to an end.
+Over the years, Vanessa has gained a wealth of experience in dealing with the legal aspects of personal relationships, not just those coming to an end, but new relationships, too, where a pre-nuptial or cohabitation agreement is required.
 She prides herself on being approachable and understanding as she helps her clients go through the legal process.

 Sharon has over 20 years experience in all aspects of family law and in particular the financial aspects of high value divorces.
 Sharon is a trained collaborative lawyer and she is particularly experienced in dealing with couples who have assets abroad.